 The customer experience is all about making the individual feel special—even if you’re managing hundreds of customers at the same time.
 Thankfully, there are some features of text marketing that were developed to help you improve customer service.
 Tools like…

 It’s hard to get things right the first time up at bat.
 It’s especially hard to knock it out of the park with customer experience because everyone wants something different!
 Some customers want a high touch experience, others aren’t as friendly when they tell you to kindly buzz off and leave them be.

 That’s why it’s so important to observe trends throughout each customer experience and build off of them.
 For each problem, SMS messaging offers a solution.

 The issue: What is the right frequency of messages for your business?

-The solution: In order to remain compliant, you must let subscribers know how many messages they should anticipate from you each month.
+The solution: In order to follow industry guidelines, you must let subscribers know how many messages they should anticipate from you each month.
 You can use that as an accountability measure that ensures you stick within your promise and avoid sending extra messages “just because” that might drive customers away.

 The issue: Am I sending messages that interest my customers?

 The solution: Texting can be casual and quick.
 The perfect environment for soliciting feedback.
 Texting is a great avenue to directly ask customers if they’re satisfied and exponentially increase your chance of receiving a response (in comparison to email or phone calls).
 Utilizing link tracking is also a great (sneaky) way to see if customers are actually reading what you’re sending them!